new-xmon-df/arduxmon-iot-projects/Boards/WEMOS_D1_MINI/README.md

 | G   | Ground                       | GND          |
 | 5V  | 5V                           | -            |

 [<img src="wemos-d1-mini-pinout.png" width="1000" alt="PINOUT"/>](wemos-d1-mini-pinout.png)

+## Using with ESPHome
+The WEMOS D1 Mini V4 can be easily integrated with ESPHome for use in Home Assistant.
+Here are the basic steps to get started:

+1. **Install ESPHome**: Follow the [installation guide](https://esphome.io/guides/installing_esphome.html) on the ESPHome website.
+2. **Create a new configuration file**: Create a YAML file for your WEMOS D1 Mini V4.
+Here is an example configuration:

+    ```yaml
+    esphome:
+      name: wemos_d1_mini_v4
+      friendly_name: WEMOS D1 MINI V4
+      comment: Template for this board

+    esp8266:
+      board: d1_mini

+    wifi:
+      ssid: "your_SSID"
+      password: "your_PASSWORD"

+    # Enable logging
+    logger:

+    # Enable Home Assistant API
+    api:
+      password: "your_API_password"

+    ota:
+      password: "your_OTA_password"

+    # Example configuration entry for a GPIO switch
+    switch:
+      - platform: gpio
+        name: "Wemos D1 Mini V4 Switch"
+        pin: GPIO16
+    ```

+3. **Upload the configuration**: Use the ESPHome command line or the web interface to upload the configuration to your WEMOS D1 Mini V4.
+4. **Integrate with Home Assistant**: Once the configuration is uploaded, the device will automatically appear in Home Assistant.

+For detailed instructions and more configuration options, refer to the [ESPHome documentation](https://esphome.io/).

 ## Documentation Links
 - [Schematic v4](pdf/sch_d1_mini_v4.0.0.pdf)